-All companies in the property sector should be required to collect and submit to a centralised database specific information about their workforce current composition, including recruitment, promotion and leavers.
+All companies in the property sector should be required to collect and submit information to a centralised database specific information about their workforce composition, and providing information on recruitment, promotion and leavers.

 - Provide benchmarking for companies so they know their position against the industry average

-- Enable development of commonly applied practices in diversity and make the industry more inclusive
+- Enable the development of commonly applied practices in diversity and make the industry more inclusive

 - Allow analysts, academics and others to undertake analysis and provide insights, including comments on the real estate workforce

 Smaller companies will not have the operational resources to track their data and implement structured diversity initiatives so they may consistently underperform the benchmark.

 Companies will only want to provide data if they think there are doing well, so there may be a bias towards already well-performing companies